 - 1. Please complete all sections of the application.
-If a section is not applicable to you, so state. - 2.
-Applicant must provide one (1) copy of the following documents prior to the Board considering the application.
-Please do not bind, staple or print double-sided.
-Do NOT include any applicant photos. - a. fully completed application with all attached forms signed. - b. a signed copy of your last two (2) years Federal tax returns with all schedules attached.
-Also a copy of all W-2's submitted with the tax return, as well as last two pay stubs. - c. complete copies of latest bank and investment account statements. - d. two (2) personal letters of reference and two (2) professional letters of reference for each applicant. - e. letter of reference from your present employer stating annual salary and length of employment. - f. letter of reference from current landlord or managing agent. - g. fully executed contract of sale, together with any riders thereto. - h. a copy of your bank mortgage commitment if financing is being obtained. - 3.
-The application, documents, and a non-refundable application fee, payable to Garthchester Realty, in the sum of Four Hundred and Fifty (\$450.00) Dollars plus One Hundred and Fifty (\$150.00) Dollars per person (for a background/credit check) must accompany your application.
+If a section is not applicable to you, so state.
+Any application that is missing information will be returned. - 2.
+Purchaser must provide one (1) copy of the following documents prior to the Board considering the application.
+Please do not bind, staple or print double-sided. - a. fully completed application with all attached forms signed. - b. a signed copy of your last two (2) years Federal tax returns with all schedules attached.
+Also, a copy of all W-2's submitted with the tax return, as well as last two pay stubs. - c. copies of latest bank statements. - d. two (2) personal letters of reference and two (2) professional letters of reference for each applicant. - e. letter of reference from your present employer stating annual salary and length of employment. - f. letter of reference from current landlord or managing agent. - g. fully executed contract of sale, together with any riders thereto - h. a copy of your bank mortgage commitment if financing is being obtained.

+- The application, documents and a non-refundable application fee, payable to Garthchester Realty, in the sum of Four Hundred and Fifty (\$450.00) Dollars plus One Hundred and Fifty (\$150.00) Dollars per person (for a background check) must accompany your application.
 These fees are non-refundable. - 4.
-A non-refundable check payable to 110-150 DRAPER OWNERS CORP. in the amount of One Hundred and Fifty (\$150.00) dollars as an application fee. - 5.
-The Board reserves the right to request additional information prior to considering your application. - 6.
-By submitting this application for the Board's consideration, you are representing that all statements contained therein are true to the best of your knowledge and are authorizing the Board to verify all statements, including the Board obtaining a current credit report. - 7.
-Where there is more than one Applicant, the information requested is to be answered by all Applicants. - 8.
-The Applicant(s) and all persons to reside at the residence will be required to attend a personal interview with the members of the Admissions Committee of the Board of Directors prior to the committee's moving on the application.
+The Board reserves the right to request additional information prior to considering your application. - 5.
+By submitting this application for the Board's consideration, you are representing that all statements contained therein are true to the best of your knowledge and are authorizing the Board to verify all statements, including the Board obtaining a current credit report. - 6.
+Where there is more than one purchaser, the information requested is to be answered by all purchasers. - 7.
+The purchaser(s) and all persons to reside at the residence will be required to attend a personal interview with the members of the Admissions Committee of the Board of Directors prior to the committee's moving on the application.